lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

 depending on its usage and internal type.
 To configure journals, go to Accounting ‣ Configuration ‣ Journals.

-For sales and purchase journals, it’s possible to activate the option Use Documents, which enables a list of Document Types that can be related to the invoices and vendor bills.
+For sales and purchase journals, it’s possible to activate the option **Use Documents** , which enables a list of **Document Types** that can be related to the invoices and vendor bills.
 For more detail on invoices, please refer to the section 2.3 document types.

-If the sales or purchase journals do not have the Use Documents option activated, they will not be able to generate fiscal invoices, meaning, their use case will be mostly limited to monitoring account moves related to internal control processes.
+If the sales or purchase journals do not have the **Use Documents** option activated, they will not be able to generate fiscal invoices, meaning, their use case will be mostly limited to monitoring account moves related to internal control processes.

 #### AFIP information (also known as AFIP Point of Sale)

-The AFIP POS System is a field only visible for the **Sales** journals and defines the type of AFIP POS that will be used to manage the transactions for which the journal is created.
+The **AFIP POS System** is a field only visible for the **Sales** journals and defines the type of AFIP POS that will be used to manage the transactions for which the journal is created.